What kind of holidays do you offer?

 Do I need to pay a deposit?

 To confirm your holiday booking, we need to take a deposit of £99.
 We can also arrange for the balance of the booking to be taken automatically from your card on the due date.
-If you are booking within 6 weeks of you travel date, you will need to pay the full balance.
+If you are booking within 10 weeks of your travel date, you will need to pay the full balance.

 When is the balance of my holiday due?

-Your balance is due 6 weeks prior to your arrival on site.
+Your balance is due 10 weeks prior to your arrival on site.
+You can find the exact date your balance is due on your booking confirmation, or in your online account.

 What is the Breakage Waiver?